 PicoArmor is a website dedicated to war gaming at the 1/600 scale.
 We are offering Oddzial Osmy (O8) miniatures and our 3mm buildings as leading products.
-We also carry Brigade Models excellent line of 2mm buildings and terrain that blend in very nicely on the gaming table with the 3mm miniatures.
+We also carry Brigade Models excellent 'Small Scale Scenery' line of 2mm (1/900 scale) buildings that blend in very nicely on the gaming table as towns and villages with the 3mm miniatures.

 Out of Stock

 We are currently sold out of the following item(s):

 Terrain: PT-2-HS-10c (Monopoly houses with chimney) / SSS-8067 (Apartment Blocks) / SSS-8057 (Roman Buildings)

 Decals: GB-600-2 (British Type A1 Roundel) GB-600-3 (British Type B Roundel) / GE-600-1 (German Balkankreuz) / GE-600-2 (German Balkankreuz) / IQ-600-1 (Iraqi markings) / US-600-1 (WWII US Star w/Red Center) / US-600-2 (WWII US Star, Blue) / US-600-4 (US Stars late war) / US-600-5 (USAF high-visibility markings) / US-600-7 (Navy lettering) / US-600-9 (USAF lettering) / US-600-11 (USAF low visibility markings) / JA-600-1 (Japanese Hinomaru w/white border) JA-600-2 (Japanese Hinomaru w/out border) / FR-600-1 (French Roundel) / VI-600-1 (North Vietnamese markings) / RU-600-1 (Soviet/Russian Stars)